The Bridge

 Mindfulness is the practice of returning.
 Not clearing your mind, not achieving peace as a permanent state, but learning to come back to the present when the past tries to swallow you whole.
 It is a skill, and like all skills it gets easier with practice.

-At Bridge of Hope, mindfulness shows up as grounding techniques, guided meditation, and simple practices you can use in the middle of any ordinary moment when everything suddenly feels like too much.
-The "5-4-3-2-1" method.
+At Bridge of Hope Recovery, mindfulness shows up as grounding techniques, guided meditation, and simple practices you can use in the middle of any ordinary moment when everything suddenly feels like too much.
+The 5-4-3-2-1 method.
 Breath work.
 Body awareness.
 Small anchors that remind your nervous system that right now, in this moment, you are here and you are okay.

 ACTION